tarwn/lessthandot-hugo/blogs/content/posts/2011-11-30-how-to-get-information-about-all-databas.md

 Here is a script showing database files sizes for all databases

-Before I show the T-SQL code I&#8217;d like to point to this [very interesting blog][20] as how to get database sizes in all SQL Server instances using PowerShell
+Before I show the T-SQL code I'd like to point to this [very interesting blog][20] as how to get database sizes in all SQL Server instances using PowerShell

 ## Database Files Sizes in All Databases {#8}